Consultation on Oranga Tamariki oversight, repeal of subsequent child bill and new report on systemic racism

 Children's Minister Kelvin Davis introduced legislation to partially repeal the subsequent child provision.
 The Oranga Tamariki Amendment Bill would amend the Oranga Tamariki Act 1989 by partially repealing the subsequent-child provisions.
 When announcing the bill, Minister Davis said "While issues have been identified with the provisions in relation to parents who have previously had a child permanently removed from their care, those issues do not arise in relation to a parent who has a conviction for the death of a child in their care.
 For that reason, the retention of provisions in such serious situations will remain."

 For more information see the full bill.
 It is expected the bill would be passed and come into effect in 2022.
-It has not yet been referred to selection committee.
+It has not yet been referred to select committee.

 New report documents impacts on Māori from system racism and colonisation